 Some knitting patterns now use stitch charts in the place of written instructions.
 These charts typically use a standardized set of symbols curated by the Craft Yarn Council, as well as cable symbols and occasionally unique symbols in certain projects.

 If you’re knitting a pattern with unique symbols, always check the pattern key to make sure there are no variations in the standardized definitions.
-For the most part each symbol represents a stitch as it looks on the right side of the work.
+For the most part, each symbol represents a stitch as it looks on the right side of the knitted fabric.